Retired Champaign police officer shares 2-year-old trauma of losing partner, being shot

 “It was nothing like I thought it would be.
 It was so fast and so violent.
 You just don’t get it.
 Why are you trying to kill me?
 There was nothing glorious about it.”

-A county sheriff’s deputy got Creel’s vest off him to reveal the two shots to his upper chest that have left him scarred.
-He also had a through and through shot to his upper left arm, which miraculously healed with no nerve damage.
+A Champaign County sheriff’s deputy got Creel’s bulletproof vest off him to reveal the two shots to his upper chest that have left him scarred.
+He had also taken a bullet through his upper left arm — an injury that miraculously healed with no nerve damage.

 “It was tough,” he said of his second phone call.
 “She’s a cop’s wife forever.
 Tough as nails.
 She met me at the hospital.”